Google Ads Strategy for Profitable SME Growth

 Optimize for AI Mode by adjusting content and landing pages

-Integrate video-first strategies in all campaign types
+Integrate video-first strategies across all campaign types

-Develop first-party data ecosystems for better targeting
+Develop first-party data ecosystems for improved targeting

-Implement cross-channel attribution for holistic performance measurements
+Implement cross-channel attribution for holistic performance measurement

 Test new AI agents for automated campaign management